 “In learning we teach and in teaching we learn.”

-In this very practice-oriented course, pairs of course participants develop meaningful games and activities for EFL teaching and learning situations.
-These include games and activities for individuals/pairs/groups, online games and activities, modifications of board games, card games, and game shows, and games and activities for the development of skills and knowledge.
-After in-class simulations, the games and activities are analysed in light of the current literature and classroom experience.
-Based on the feedback the participants receive on their presentations, they write a reflection paper, in which they suggest improvement and further adaptation.
+In this very practice-oriented course, the participants develop meaningful games and activities for EFL teaching and learning situations.
+These include games and activities for individuals/pairs/groups; online games and activities; modifications of board games, card games, and game shows; and games and activities for the development of specific skills and knowledge.
+The participants present and try out the games and activities in class.
+Then they analyse them in light of the current literature and classroom experience.
+Based on the feedback the participants receive on their presentations from their peers and the course instructor, they write a reflection paper, in which they suggest improvement and options for further adaptation.

-In this course, students are introduced to theories of foreign language learning and teaching.
-Research findings from language acquisition and their implications for teaching are covered with an emphasis on a pedagogy with a communicative orientation.
-Specific attention is drawn to ways of teaching the four skills, grammar, and vocabulary, as well as error correction.
+In this course, the students are introduced to some theories of first language learning in early childhood and foreign language learning and teaching.
+Research findings from language acquisition and their implications for foreign language teaching are discussed with an emphasis on a pedagogy with a communicative orientation.
+Furthermore, the course raises the participants' awareness to individual learner characteristics, and specific attention is drawn to ways of teaching the four skills, grammar, and vocabulary.